codengrow/scj/README.md

-scj
+scj (Saturday Code Jam)
 ===

-Saturday Code Jam is an activity that we held on a boring Saturday.
-We hope to grow after each meetup.
-The purpose of this meetup is to share and learn from the following topics of interest:
+Saturday Code Jam is a project aiming at sharing knowledge and learning in the following topics of interest:
-* C++
-* Python
-* VIM
+* Software Design/Architecture
+* Programing Languages (C++, Python, etc.)
-* Linux geeky
+* Linux Tools (vim, git, etc.)
-* GIT
-* Tech talks
+* Tech Talks
-* Software Design/ Architecture

-Our philosophy:
-* Sharing -> Learning -> Growing
-* Simplicity
-* Explicity
-* Freedom
-* Patience
+We get together every saturday and present our knowledge to each oher.
+The philosophy of the group is based on simplicity, compassion (sharing, learning, growing), freedom, explicity and patience.